BestReviews is reader-supported and may earn an affiliate commission. Details

 The biggest draw of this warmer is the Bluetooth connectivity so you can monitor its progress from other rooms in your home.
 It has 2 modes: Steady Warm with a warm water bath and Quick Warm with steam.

 Some consumers had issues getting the smartphone app to work smoothly with the warmer.

 Warmer from a popular baby bottle brand.
 Heats via the warmth of boiling water.
-Insulated portion keeps water warm for hours.
+The insulated portion keeps water warm for hours.
 Very simple and easy to use.
 No electricity needed.
 Compact and portable; perfect for travel.

 The bottle has been known to leak.

 Warms evenly and efficiently at various settings depending on use.
 Has a defrost setting for breast milk and food.
-Compact design won't take up much counter space.
-Indicator light lets you know when it's turned on.
+The compact design won't take up much counter space.
+The indicator light lets you know when it's turned on.
 Fits most baby bottles, baby food jars, and warmer-safe pouches and bags.

 Some complain that it lacks a timer.

 The 5 functions included in this warmer are Steady Warming, Fast Warming, defrosting, food heating, and sterilizing.
 The Fast Warming mode takes only 90 seconds to heat milk to 104 degrees.

 A few customers struggled with the settings and controls initially, but it didn’t take long to master them.

 Offers 12 preprogrammed settings and auto-shutoff.
 Fast, as it heats to body temperature in about 2 minutes.
 The unit is compatible with breast milk bags.
 Trim design is great for parents on the go.